monkeygroover/spray-akka-cluster-sharding/README.md

 install mongodb 3.0+

+sbt assembly will create 3 jars; seed,backend and rest

+note seed nodes are not working yet, so don't use them:) instead just

-run two (or more) backend nodes on ports 8000/8001/... (use option -Dakka.remote.netty.tcp.port=8000 etc)
+bootstrap two backend nodes on ports 8000/8001/... (use option -Dakka.remote.netty.tcp.port=8000 etc) (these will act as seeds too for now)

+start as many other backend nodes as you like

-start the spray server
+start the spray server (uses 8080)

 add with POST to /customer/{customer_id}